 Students at Sathod Village School come from some of India's poorest families; earning on average £25/month.
-The school lacks even the most basic education facilities and the headmaster (and the children!) have requested we help build a science laboratory and a better playground.
-We can do this and so much more...
+The school lacks the most basic education facilities and the headmaster (with the children) requested we help build a science laboratory and a better playground.

 We surveyed 60 boys, girls, parents and teachers from the school in order to understand their concerns and their needs.
 With your support we will be able to meet these needs and much more.
 It is our mission to help deliver a high quality, poverty-breaking education.
 Details of the first stage of our development programme can be found below.